PedroHenriqueDutra/project-euler-solutions/README.md

 # project-euler-solutions
-Project euler site exercises solutions
+Project euler site exercises solutions with with algorithms